SPARQL-Anything/sparql.anything/README.md

                                          The argument can be passed
                                          multiple times (one for each
                                          option to be set).
+ -j,--load-jar <filepath>                OPTIONAL - Filepath to an
+                                         executable JAR to be dynamically
+                                         included.
+The argument can be
+                                         passed multiple times (one for
+                                         each JAR file to be included).
 ```

 Logging can be configured adding the following option (SLF4J).